 Once the funds are invested in the plan, you can invest the funds into the same things you would be allowed as a regular IRA (i.e. bonds, mutual funds, CDs, stocks, etc.)

 The same withdrawal rules also apply here.
-It is also important to note that you are not allowed to make withdrawals from the plan till you are age 59.5 without being penalized (though there are some exceptions).
+It is also important to note that you are not allowed to make withdrawals from the plan until you are age 59.5 without being penalized (though there are some exceptions).

 You should also know that for the purpose of calculating your maximum contribution your net earnings from self-employment may not be quite what you’d exactly expect.
 Basically, this is all your revenues – minus all your expenses and also – other two items which are: